 - Go west across the desert to the to Living Woods.
 You can talk to the Fairies, but otherwise there's nothing here.
 The Item listed on the map for this location you'll get later as part of the story.

 - Go to Chocobo Forest west of the desert.
 Nothing here but a chocobo you can ride.

 - Go to Village of the Ancients further west.
 There is a Serpent Sword in a tree on the East side, but otherwise no chests.
 Go shopping, but note you can get the arrows in chests later.
 An NPC here will reward you with a Gnomish Bread if riding around the whole continent on a chocobo.
 With the Pixel Remaster's built-in map, Gnomish Bread is pretty worthless, but this only takes a moment.

-- Now is a great time to wanted the small continent, looking for new enemies in various places or collecting any chests you've missed.
+- Now is a great time to wander the small continent, looking for new enemies in various places or collecting any chests you've missed.
 The only areas you cannot enter at the moment are a few in the outer sea areas.

 - You can go to Argus Castle now, which is abandoned roughly in the center of the map, but you won't be able to get every chest yet.
-However, you can pick up several money chests if need.
+However, you can pick up several money chests if needed.